The mortality protection gap: how technology can close a gap worth 114 trillion dollars

 A 2017 study by Accenture found that more than a third (35%) of insurers in 30 countries were planning to use behavioural economics to transform the customer experience.
 This can include things like simplifying application forms with more straightforward language and fewer options.

-Carroll says: “From a technological standpoint, behavioural economics is deployed anytime you have an opportunity for messaging a customer, where they need to take action.
+Carroll says: “Behavioural economics is deployed anytime you have an opportunity for messaging a customer, where they need to take action.
 You can help incentivise people to take decisions by creating context around those decisions and nudging them to take action.”

 Swiss Re’s Behavioural Research Unit has pioneered more than 150 live client trials within the industry – working to boost online engagement and sales through tweaks to various decision points.